Rev. Lawrence L. Bisonette

-Rev. Lawrence L. Bisonette, 90, went to his eternal home on Sunday, January 2, 2022, at the Mayo Clinic Health System – Northland, Barron, WI.
+Rev. Lawrence L. Bisonette, 90, went to his eternal home on Sunday, Jan.
+2, 2022, at the Mayo Clinic Health System-Northland in Barron.

-Born in the small village of Signor, WI on the Lac Courte Oreilles (LCO)-Ojibwa reservation, Lawrence (Larry) was the third child to William W. Bisonette and Philomena M. (White) Bisonette.
-Larry also lived and attended school in various surrounding communities, including Beaver Brook and Birchwood, WI in his youth.
+Born in the small village of Signor on the Lac Courte Oreilles (LCO) Ojibwe reservation, Lawrence (Larry) was the third child to William W. Bisonette and Philomena M. (White) Bisonette.
+Larry also lived and attended school in various surrounding communities, including Beaver Brook and Birchwood, in his youth.
 He had four brothers and two sisters.

-While at North Central Bible College, Larry also met his future wife.
-Hemarried Eileen Cutsforth in Sand Creek, WI in 1952.

-Larry served in the Army and was sent to South Korea.
-He served alongside troops from Australia, New Zealand, and England.
+Larry served in the U.S. Army and was sent to South Korea.
+He served alongside troops from Australia, New Zealand and England.
 He was later assigned to the 1st Marine Division.
 As a forward observer, Larry was assigned to the Special Units First Observation Battalion attached to the Eighth Army.

-Preceded in death are Larry’s parents, wife, four brothers: John Bisonette, Louie Bisonette, Robert Bisonette, Kenneth (Linda) Bisonette, and one sister: Dorothy (Ray) Kemp.
-Two brothers-in-law, David, and Lorenzo Cutsforth; one sister-in-law, Juanita Thoen; and several nephews and nieces.
+He was preceded in death by his parents and his wife; four brothers, John Bisonette, Louie Bisonette, Robert Bisonette and Kenneth (Linda) Bisonette; one sister, Dorothy (Ray) Kemp; two brothers-in-law, David and Lorenzo Cutsforth; one sister-in-law, Juanita Thoen; and several nephews and nieces.

 Post a comment as